lyviavalentina/09031282328080-LyviaValentina-WEB-Portfolio/README.md

 * Portfolio Page: .
   * Self-description: A section where I introduces myself, my interests, and passions.
   * Biography: Details of My background.
-  * Contact Information: A section where users can reach out to Lyvia for collaborations or job opportunities.
+  * Contact Information: A section where users can reach out to Me for collaborations or job opportunities.

  ---